juanCsalvatierra/junip/readme.md

 # JUNIP

-This page is a clone of junip.co made with css and javascript.
+This page is a clone of junip.co made with SASS and Javascript.

 ## Design